0345 040 7702

-As a charity, you’ll need to make sure you’re covered for compensation claims by third parties following fault or negligence of your employees, volunteers or trustees no matter how minor or genuine the mistake.
+As a charity, you’ll need to make sure you’re covered for compensation claims by third parties, such as members of the public or other organisations, following fault or negligence of your employees, volunteers or trustees no matter how minor or genuine the mistake.

-As a safeguard, the policy allows you to continue your normal operations while dealing with real or fraudulent claims of negligence or wrongdoing.
+As a safeguard, a Public Liability policy allows you to continue your normal operations while dealing with real or fraudulent claims of negligence or wrongdoing.

-This policy can also cover the Products Liability which covers your liability for products you make available to the public.
+A Public Liability policy can also include Products Liability cover, which covers your liability for products you make available to the public.